 Escarole Parisian Pizza

-The Parisian pizza with escarole is a variation of the classic Parisian pizza with tomato, scamorza cheese, and cooked ham filling.
+The escarole Parisian pizza is a variation of the classic Parisian pizza with a filling of tomato, scamorza, and cooked ham.

-This pizza is a delicious combination of pizza at the base and puff pastry on top, ideal for those who love crunchy textures and rich flavors.
-In this version, the taste of escarole merges with the bold flavor of the melting emmentaler and the crispy pastry, creating an irresistible balance of flavors.
+This pizza is a tasty and delicious combination of pizza dough at the base and puff pastry on top, ideal for those who love crunchy textures and rich flavors.
+In this version, the taste of escarole combines with the strong flavor of the melting emmentaler and the crunchy pastry, creating a truly irresistible balance of flavors.

-I often prepare the Parisian in various versions, with the classic filling (recipe coming soon on the blog) or with sautéed broccoli, with escarole, eggplant (both fried and roasted), and many more.
-If you have never prepared or tasted it, I guarantee that every bite is an explosion of flavors that will captivate you.
+I often prepare the Parisian in various versions, with classic filling (recipe coming soon on the blog) or with sautéed broccoli, with escarole, eggplants (both fried and grilled), and anything else you can think of.
+If you’ve never prepared or tasted it, I guarantee that every bite is an explosion of flavors that will captivate you.
 Perfect for a family dinner or a buffet with friends!
-You can serve it as an appetizer or even as a main course, success is guaranteed.
+You can propose it as an appetizer or even as a main dish; success is guaranteed.

-Oh, I almost forgot… Follow me and you won’t regret it, Silvana’s word!
+Oh, I almost forgot… Follow me, and you won’t regret it, word of Silvana!

-To follow me on Facebook, click HERE, on Instagram HERE and you won’t miss any recipes.
+To follow me on Facebook, click HERE, on Instagram HERE and you won’t miss any recipe.
 Return to the HOME PAGE

 • Difficulty: Easy